ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ![](spr-ic-start.png)

-The application is created, you can download the code or create a toolchain so we use a continuous integration and deployment to an existing IBM Kubernetes Service.
+The application is created, we can download the code or create a toolchain so we can use a continuous integration and deployment to an existing IBM Kubernetes Service.

 ![](spr-ic-app.png)

-So now the repository has Dockerfile, helm chart, CLI configuration, scripts and other manifests...
+Now the code repository has Dockerfile, helm chart, CLI configuration, scripts and other manifests...
 We can build existing code and run it with the following commands:

 ```shell
 $ mvn clean package